 - Ensuring use of appropriate technology and expertise

 - Better coordination between mapping agencies

-- Providing municipalities and conservation authorities with additional resources (funding and guidance)
+- Providing municipalities and conversation authorities with additional resources, like funding and guidance

 - Establishing simple processes for correcting maps